techaction/OpenVBX-Setup/README.md

 interaction by the user, mostly for the purpose of being able to provide passwords.

-During installation make sure to write down the database name, database user and database password for use during the post installation configuration process.
+During installation make sure to write down the following:

+Non-Root User name

+Non-Root User password

+Database Root Password (one will be asked to create password during mysql server installation)

+Non-Root Database User (asked during database creation)

+Non-Root Database Password (asked during database creation)

 ### Post installation